fenago/natural-language-processing-workshop/lab_guides/Lab_5.md

     [('thought', 0.07716038823127747), ('mind', 0.045609116554260254), ('word', 0.038597721606492996), ('face', 0.03509202599525452), ('terror', 0.03509202599525452), ('tear', 0.3158633038401604), ('apprehension', 0.3158633038401604)]
     ```

-    We see that we have 195 topics in all, many of which are likely not
-    interpretable.
-In general, finding interpretable topics is difficult
-    and connecting the words to interpret topics often requires
-    familiarity with the domain.
-We have seen that log perplexity has
-    very limited utility.
-In the case of prior knowledge of the corpus,
-    the topic model has a much smaller role to play in the discovery of
-    the thematic structure.

 Activity 5.02: Comparing Different Topic Models
 -----------------------------------------------